Compression, Generalization and Learning: Introduction

-In a series of recent papers, compression schemes have been studied under a \emph{stability} condition, a notion that is natural in many contexts and that has its roots in the work of \cite{VapnikChervonenkis1974}.
-For example-consistent compression schemes with bounded size, \cite{pmlr-v125-bousquet20a} succeeded in removing a $\log(N)$ term in the expression of the bound for the risk as compared to the formulation given in the above referenced papers; when applied to Support Vector Machines, this result resolves a long-standing issue that was posed in -- and remained open since -- the work of \cite{VapnikChervonenkis1974}.
-Later, the scope of \cite{pmlr-v125-bousquet20a} has been significantly broadened by \cite{HannekeKontorovich_2021}, where non-consistent schemes, and with no upper bounds on the size, have been considered.
+In a series of recent papers, compression schemes have been studied under a \emph{stability} condition, a notion that is natural in many contexts and that has its roots in \cite{VapnikChervonenkis1974}.
+For the example-consistent framework and compression schemes with bounded size, \cite{pmlr-v125-bousquet20a} succeeded in removing a $\log(N)$ term in the expression of the bound for the risk as compared to the formulation given in the above referenced papers; when applied to Support Vector Machines, this result resolves a long-standing issue that was posed in -- and remained open since -- \cite{VapnikChervonenkis1974}.
+Later, the scope of \cite{pmlr-v125-bousquet20a} has been significantly broadened by \cite{HannekeKontorovich_2021}, where the non-consistent framework with no upper bounds on the size of the compression scheme has been considered.
 Since the stable case is most relevant to the present paper, we shall come back to these latter contributions with a more detailed discussion and comparison at the end of Section \ref{section-learning}. \\

 In the present paper, we make a paradigm shift: since we are interested in compression as a general tool applicable across various domains, we are well-advised to adopt a ``purist'' approach in which compression functions are studied in isolation (without a reconstruction function).
 Our essential goal is to study how the probability of change of compression relates to the size of the compressed set.
 The corresponding results can be applied to supervised learning, unsupervised learning and, in addition, to any other contexts where compression functions are in use.
 Our findings are summarized at the end of this section, we start with introducing the formal elements of the problem.